HansOersted/learning-lyapunov-cbf/README.md

 This repository automates the search for Lyapunov candidate functions.
 Given system trajectory data, it fits a provably stable function — and even compiles a report!

-Symbolic math?
+Whiteboard math?
 Gone.
-Guesswork?
+Blind guessing?
 Gone.
-Heartbreak?
-Preventable.
+Romantic tragedy?
+Completely avoidable.

 ---